My World is a Strawberry … a Memoir From The Royal Grandma!

 I was born a Pickelsimer, that should tell you something right off.
 I married at thirteen,was mother to a girl at fourteen, a boy at sixteen, a girl at eighteen, a girl at twenty, a boy at 26 and yet another boy at forty one.
 Might be a connection there, young mother , old mother and in-between mother, oh well, no one can say I wasn’t a mother!

 My grandmother Millie Clemmens Pickelsimer, ran moonshine whiskey in the Blue Ridge mountains.
 My grandfather shot a revenuer right off his horse into a mountain stream.
 No one knows if he lived or died, he was just never heard from again.
 My aunt Audra robbed a train outside of Reno, Oklahoma, just like Jesse James.
-Some people that was on that train may still think it was Jesse James!
+Some people on that train may still think it was Jesse James!
 She went from that to running a cat house in Sweet Water Texas, in case you are confused, it had nothing to do with animals, although some of the customers may have acted like one.
 She was later murdered at the same hotel.

 My Uncle J.C., spent 15 years in the Levenworth Kansas penitentiary and then was released upon the poor unsuspecting world, only to become my cross to bear.
 I’ll tell you more about him later.